Seeing Straight: Document Orientation Detection for Efficient OCR: Implementation Details

 \subsection{Pipeline Integration}

 To measure downstream impact, we insert our rotation classifier before OCR engines.
 We compare OCR related metrics with and without rotation correction.
-Field-level accuracy is used for structured forms like ORB-En (SROIE), and string alignment metrics are used for the free-text Indic dataset ORB-Indic and the ORB-En (SynthDog) data.
+Field-level accuracy is used for structured forms like ORB-En (SROIE), and string alignment metrics are used for the free-text Indic dataset ORB-Indic, ORB-En (SynthDog) and ORB-En (FUNSD) data.